 Why Lavender Essential Oil Should Be In Every Home First Aid Kit

-Lavender essential oil is one of the most widely known and used aromatherapy oils.
-It is an extremely popular essential oil for families, especially for kids and infants.
+Lavender essential oil is one of the most widely known and used popular essential oils for the whole family’s health and wellbeing.
+Learn why lavender should be in every home first aid kit is widely used by families of the world, even kids and infants.
 Especially when Lavender is so versatile, in its therapeutic properties, extremely calm, soothing, and generally safe.

 Why Your Lavender Essential Oil Should Be Pure And High-Grade Quality

 Lavender essential oil is distilled from the lavender plant which grows in rural areas and gardens all over the world.
 But it is important when buying lavender oil to check it is 100% pure essential oil and of high-grade quality.
 If you want to use lavender essential oil for therapeutic use you want to know it has a high therapeutic level unfortunately not all brands of essential oils have the same quality.
 I personally buy from NYR Organics and dOTERRA and the reason why I am a consultant for both.

 The Use Of Lavender in The Pharmaceutical Industry

 Lavender is widely used in the pharmaceutical, skincare, and holistic industry.
 It is often used in burns treatments and a lavender-oil preparation in gel capsule known as Silexan is used to reduce anxiety.
 It is also used in a variety of ways in mainstream medicine.
 One clinical study demonstrated the benefits of Lavender in helping reduce blood pressure and pulse in those undergoing a Coronary Angiography.